Section of Public Health

 I am interested in supervising research students in the following areas:

 - space/place, healthy communities/cities and sustainable development

 - policy action on wider determinants of health

 - External examiner, Queen Marys University (Global Health)

-I am currently involved in an evaluation of the Big Lottery's Big Local initiative in the UK, as part of team within the National Institute for Health Research (NIHR) School for Public Health Research.
-This project seeks to apply novel evaluation methods to understand how collective community control might be generated within more disadvantaged communities in order to improve health and wellbeing.
+I recently completed the ‘Four Nations Study’ - a comparative systems review and policy analysis of public health across the four countries of the UK.
+I have also been involved in an evaluation of the Big Lottery's Big Local initiative in England, as part of team within the National Institute for Health Research (NIHR) School for Public Health Research, to understand how collective community control might be generated within more disadvantaged communities in order to improve health and wellbeing.

-I recently completed a qualitative research project with Garrett Wallace Brown (Sheffield University), Sophie Harman (Queen Marys University) and research partners in Zambia, Tanzania and South Africa exploring the ways in which African actors participate and are able to exert control in global health governance; looking specifically at how African actors are involved in World Bank and Global Fund to Fight AIDS, Tuberculosis and Malaria performance-based financing initiatives for health (funded through EQUINET/IDRC Global Health Diplomacy grants).
+I have also completed a project with partners in the UK, Zambia, Tanzania and South Africa, exploring how African actors are involved in World Bank and Global Fund to Fight AIDS, Tuberculosis and Malaria performance-based financing initiatives for health.

 I am currrently working with Garrett Wallace Brown (Sheffield University), Sophie Harman (Queen Marys University) and research partners in Zambia, Tanzania and South Africa on the role and participation of African actors in global health governance; looking specifically at how African actors are involved in World Bank and Global Fund to Fight AIDS, Tuberculosis and Malaria performance-based financing initiatives for health (funded through EQUINET/IDRC Global Health Diplomacy grants.